WCByrne/CBToolkit/README.md

 <img src="/CBIconButton.gif">

-<h1>Using CBToolkit</h1>
-Drop the project into your workspace and add the library to your main project's embeded libraries.

-Most of the views can be used by adding the ancestor (UIView or UIButton) into the storyboard and simply changing the class to CB***.
-Open the attributes inspector and you will see the available attributes.
+<h2>Adding to your project</h2>
+<b>Manual</b>
+Download or clone the files and drop CBToolkit/CBToolkit into your project.
+Your good to go.

+<b>CocoaPods</b>
+CBToolkit is now available on cocoapods

+Add `pod 'CBToolkit', '~> 0.0' to your podfile and run pod update.

+<h2>Using the views</h2>
+CBToolkit is designed to help you creat great UIs without extra code.
+Thanks to IBDesignables many visual effects can me set right in the storyboard.
+Simple drop the appropriate UIKit element (UIView, UIButton, UIImageView...) into your view controller and change the class to the CB- equivilent.

+For example, to add a `CBProgressView` just drop in a UIVIew, open the attributes inspector in the right utilities panel and set the class to CBProgressView.
+The custom properties will now be available right along side the standard backgroundColor and such.

-Create CBToolkit views progamatically just like anything else.
+And if you really have the urge to type, you can always create CBToolkit views progamatically just like anything else.

 <h1>CBView</h1>